What Is WebP? The Modern Image Format Explained and Why It Matters

 The turning point came gradually:

-- 2020 — Apple adds WebP support to Safari with iOS 14 and macOS Big Sur
+- 2020 — Safari support arrived with the iOS 14 and macOS Big Sur generation

 How WebP Compression Works